Shanmuk2309/Cardiac-LLM/README.md

 ## Usage

 ### Training the Model
-Run the training script to build the XGBoost model:
+Run the training script to build the Random Forest model:
 ```bash
 python scripts/train_model.py
 ```